mawentowski/coretech-iot-docs/src/topics/4_import-test/0_flex-dev-guide.md

 A `BagdropDeviceStatus` message displays on the Service Bus:

 -   when the `DeviceStatus` changes.
 For example, when the SBD goes from `Online` to `Offline`, or vice versa.
 An SBD may go `Offline` due to an issue with the device, or when a `BagDropTransactionTimeout` occurs.
 -   after a `/bagdrop/v2/getbag` request is sent, which initiates the bagdrop process and reserves the SBD for exclusive access by the airline backend.
-The `DeviceInUse` property changes from `false` (the value displayed after sending the POST `/session/v2/connections` request) to `true`.
+The `DeviceInUse` property changes from `false` (the value displayed after sending the <span class="method post">POST</span> `/session/v2/connections` request) to `true`.

 ```JSON
 {